bpostance/bpostance.github.io/_posts/2019-09-05-docker-fask-api.md

  - manage server errors and issues
  - improves scalability

-Here's the code to run our app in gunicorn.
-Nice and simple we, change directory to /app, bind a server socket, and assign our "flask-api" as the generic "app".
+Here's the script that run's our flask-api app in gunicorn.
+The arguments: change source directory to '/app', bind a server socket '5000', and assign our "flask-api" as the generic "app".

 ```
 # serve.sh